corelight/community-id-spec/README.md

   simply means that flow correlation with other tools that support such constellations.

+- An implementation of the hashing algorithm exists for Bro and is underway for Suricata.

 - All of the above is preliminary and feedback from the community, particularly implementers, is greatly appreciated.
 Please contact Christian Kreibich (christian@corelight.com).

+- Many thanks for helpful discussion and feedback to Victor Julien, Johanna Amann, and Robin Sommer.

 Reference implementation